nm67037/Nevan_Aubrey_4235_AI_Project/Project_Completion/README.md

 This section describes the main client-side code developed for the Android app.

 ### `MainActivity.kt` (Kotlin)
-> //Nevan comment: This is the final working main app code from Gemini for CP3.

 This Kotlin file contains the core logic for the application.
 It manages the Bluetooth lifecycle, user interactions, and data processing.